prateekbhatt/userjoy/apps/api/README.md

     - totalSessions
     - billing

+- The firstSessionAt attribute is added when a new user is created
+- createdAt property needs to be provided to the js snippet
 - Health score should be calculated based on total sessions in last 30 days, total time spent on site [?]

 - Ignoring: user acquisition data like (since we do not have data for non loggedin users):